Chemical Composition of Water Lily (Nymphaea lotus) Bulbs Citation

 Vitamin E 1.340 ± 0.014

-All values are expressed as Mean ± Standard deviation of
+All values are expressed as Mean ± Standard deviation of duplicate results.

 Table 3.
 Mineral content of the water lily bulb.